Sarapulov/delete-org-with-tag/README.md

 ruby org_delete_with_tag_full.rb
 ```

-Script will ask you tp provide Zendesk account access.
+Script will ask you to provide Zendesk account access.

 ```
 ----------------------------------------------------------------